 So how does this help winemakers and sellers fight fraud?
 Say, you have a Sonoma Valley Winery that has produced twenty bottles of Pinot Noir 2015.
 Before shipping, the winery’s accounting person logs the number of bottles or crates shipped on their Blockchain of choice.

 The stores or auction houses that are to receive the bottles can view this data.
 Where the shipment came from and if they choose can record who purchased a bottle.

-The added benefit and security of Blockchain Technology should not be overlooked.
+We should not overlook the added benefit and security of Blockchain Technology.

 Subscribe to the Dragonwolftech YouTube Channel Here: